Peter Minuit

-Peter Minuit (between 1580 and 1585 – August 5, 1638) was a Wallonian merchant from Tournai, in present-day Belgium.
-He was the 3rd Director of the Dutch North American colony of New Netherland from 1626 until 1631, and 3rd Governor of New Netherland.
+Peter Minuit (French: Pierre Minuit, Dutch: Peter Minnewit; c.
+1580 – August 5, 1638) was a Walloon merchant and politician who was the 3rd Director of the Dutch North American colony of New Netherland from 1626 until 1631, and 3rd Governor of New Netherland.
 He founded the Swedish colony of New Sweden on the Delaware Peninsula in 1638.

-Minuit is generally credited with orchestrating the purchase of Manhattan Island for the Dutch East India Company from representatives of the Lenape, the area's indigenous people.
+Minuit was born in Wesel, in present-day northwestern Germany.
+He is generally credited with orchestrating the purchase of Manhattan Island for the Dutch West India Company from representatives of the Lenape, the area's indigenous people.
 Manhattan later became the site of the Dutch city of New Amsterdam, and the borough of Manhattan of modern-day New York City.
-A common account states that Minuit purchased Manhattan for $24 worth of trinkets.
 A letter written by Dutch merchant Peter Schaghen to directors of the Dutch East India Company stated that Manhattan was purchased for "60 guilders worth of trade", an amount worth ~$1,143 U.S. dollars as of 2020.

 Biography

 Early life

 Peter Minuit was born in Wesel, Germany between 1580 and 1585 into a Calvinist family that had moved from the city of Tournai (presently part of Wallonia, Belgium) in the Southern Netherlands controlled by Spain, in order to avoid Spanish Catholic authorities, who were not favorably disposed toward Protestants.
 His surname means "midnight" in French.

-His father, Johann, died in 1609 and Peter took over management of the household and his father's business.
+His father, Johann Minuit, died in 1609 and Peter took over management of the household and his father's business.
 Peter had a good reputation in Wesel, attested by the fact that he was several times appointed a guardian.
 He also assisted the poor during the Spanish occupation of 1614–1619.

-Minuit married Gertrude Reads on August 20, 1613.
+Minuit married Gertrude Raedts from Cleve on August 20, 1613.
 Gertrude was from a wealthy family and she probably helped Peter Minuit establish himself as a broker.
 A will drawn up in 1615 in the Dutch city of Utrecht, mentions "Peter Minnewit" as a diamond cutter.
 Whether he traded in other items is unknown.
+He spelled his own surname as Minuit, but the spelling Minnewit shows the pronunciation.
+Thus in some old books Minnewit is used.

 By 1624, the city was in an economic decline and in 1625, he had left Wesel and like others, went to Holland.
 At first, Gertrude went to stay with her relatives in Cleve.